Suffering from Norovirus on a Cruise Ship? Call Cruise Ship Injury Lawyer Madeleine Q. Mannello Today!

 • Dehydration

 Most adults who contract norovirus experience severe symptoms for 1 to 3 days, sometimes longer.
-Young children and the elderly are at a higher risk to experience more severe symptoms.
+Young children and the elderly are at a higher risk of experiencing more severe symptoms.

 Although it is rarely lethal, norovirus has reportedly killed people indirectly because of the dehydration it causes.
 According to the Center for Disease Control, the virus causes roughly 56,000 to 71,000 hospitalizations and as many as 800 deaths per year.

-Failure to catch an outbreak in a timely manner.
-If a cruise line does not realize that some passengers on their ship have become ill, they may not take proper actions in time to contain the virus.
+Failure to catch an outbreak promptly.
+If a cruise line does not realize that some passengers on their ship have become ill, they may not take proper action to contain the virus.

 Improper sanitation.
-Many cruise lines participate in the Center for Disease Control’s Vessel Sanitation Program, which regulates the way they clean their ships.
-However, if you caught norovirus on a ship that was not part of this program or did not follow the regulations, your illness may have been due to improper sanitation.
+Many cruise lines participate in the Centers for Disease Control’s Vessel Sanitation Program, which regulates how they clean their ships.
+However, if you caught norovirus on board a vessel that was not part of this program or did not follow the regulations, your illness may have been due to improper sanitation.

 Food poisoning.
 Certain filter-feeding shellfish, like oysters, can carry norovirus without experiencing symptoms.
 If cruise lines serve infected shellfish or other improperly prepared food to their guests, they may cause gastrointestinal distress.

 Close quarters.
-The more passengers they carry, the more money cruise lines make, so many cruises pile on their passengers and keep them in very close quarters.
+The more passengers cruise lines carry, the more money they make, so many cruises pile on their passengers and keep them in very close quarters.
 Norovirus already travels easily—staying in small cabins and sharing common spaces like dining rooms and swimming pools certainly doesn’t help.

 Mishandling of an outbreak.
-After passengers fall ill, some cruise lines may make the situation worse by overcrowding their infirmary or forcing passengers to be isolated in their rooms rather than giving them proper medical attention.
+After passengers fall ill, some cruise lines may worsen the situation by overcrowding their infirmary or forcing passengers to be isolated in their rooms rather than giving them proper medical attention.

 Recent Cases of Norovirus on Cruise Ships